omarmciver/copycopy/README.md

 Now, you can access the application at `http://localhost:3000`.

 ## Usage

+You must enter a password which is used for encryption in POST-ing and GET-ing the content from different machines.
+This prevents someone spying on you pastes if the service is exposed on an external URL (in which case they could just keep GET-ing to see what you were POST-ing).

 In your first browser window, use the Paste button (or simply Ctrl+V) to paste text into the clipboard.